jondavid-black/food/docs/_posts/2020-12-26-cornbread_salad.md

 hidden: false
 ---

-This recipe showed up at the rehearsal dinner for April’s and my wedding almost 20 years ago now.
-It’s one of those dishes that takes some faith to try but once you do you’ll be hooked.
-It’s also a nice alternative to consider for potluck dinners lacking in vegetable dishes.
+This recipe showed up at the rehearsal dinner for April's and my wedding almost 20 years ago now.
+It's one of those dishes that takes some faith to try but once you do you'll be hooked.
+It's also a nice alternative to consider for potluck dinners lacking in vegetable dishes.
 This serves 6 to 8 people.

 ## Ingredients
 - 2 cups Martha White cornbread mix